MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 The first run in queue is an unattended run, its connection user is user **Y**:​

 1. *​Filter*: The algorithm selects all machines, which are connected and ready to process runs (not in maintenance etc.)
-2. *Filter*: The algorithm selects all available machines (i.e. machines which have at least one session available)
+2. *Filter*: The algorithm selects all available machines (that is, machines which have at least one session available)
-3. *Filter*: the algorithm discards the machines which already have a session opened by user **Y**
+3. *Filter*: the algorithm discards the machines, which already have a session opened by user **Y**
 4. *Allocation: the algorithm assigns the run to one of the remaining machines (randomly).
 If no machine is remaining after the last filter, the run is failed.

 > [!NOTE]